neuvector/neuvector-helm/charts/core/README.md

 ## CRD
 Because the CRD (Custom Resource Definition) policies can be deployed before NeuVector's core product, a new 'crd' helm chart is created.
 The crd template in the 'core' chart is kept for the backward compatibility.
 Please set `crdwebhook.enabled` to false, if you use the new 'crd' chart.

-## Choosing container runtime
+## Container Runtime
-The NeuVector platform supports docker, cri-o and containerd as the container runtime.
-For a k3s/rke2, or bottlerocket cluster, they have their own runtime socket path.
-You should enable their runtime options, `k3s.enabled` and `bottlerocket.enabled`, respectively.
+The NeuVector platform supports various container runtimes, such as containerd, docker, and cri-o.
+By default, NeuVector will use the container runtime path for the K3S and RKE2.
+If you're using a different Kubernetes distribution or use a different container runtime, you will need to update the container runtime socket path.
+You can update the container runtime path, by setting `docker.enabled`, `bottlerocket.enabled`, `crio.enabled`, `containerd.enabled` to `enabled: true`.

 ## Configuration